 For hospitals that answered "yes" at the end of the GHG Protocol design tree in this section and will need to provide both location- and market-based inventories, the GHG Protocol Scope 2 Guidance offers additional resources on the market-based approach.
 In the location-based method, most hospitals will apply the grid-average emission factors (e.g. the eGrid factors) to all of their electricity usage from all sources.
 In the market-based method, most hospitals will apply supplier-specific emission factors if these are available from the utility or residual mix factors to all of their electricity usage from all sources.
 These do not get totaled together, but rather reported separately.
-To learn more about these methodologies, see the addendum for examples on how to apply the location and market-based methodologies and the table on page 22 for a general overview.
+For examples of how to apply these methodologies, see the addendum for location and market-based methodologies.